 Maybe you still want to educate people about health and wellness but you no longer feel compelled to do so at the bedside.
 Medical writers help many people at once by explaining common medical problems and referring readers to reputable sources of scientifically validated information.
 Medical writers also produce the continuing medical education programs that physicians, nurses, pharmacists, and other providers must complete each year, and they write articles about new research findings and clinical developments that medical practitioners must read to stay current.

 Medical writing is largely a self-directed field and can be done outside of working hours as a supplement to your nursing career.
 While you don't need any certification or license to be a medical writer, you will need a strong writing background, and you'll need to be able to manage your time and business.
 Having a medical credential and knowing the medical terminology—which, as a nurse, you're likely to have and know—can give you a competitive advantage in the marketplace.

 According to PayScale, medical writers make an average salary of around $71,500, but top writers can make upwards of $100,000 while still maintaining a flexible work schedule.
 However, freelance writers must fund their own benefits, such as health insurance and retirement accounts, and pay the employer's share of payroll taxes, so careful financial planning is required.
-There are many online resources that can help new freelance writers get started, such as Freelance Writer's Den, makealivingwriting.com, and Healthcare Marketing Network.
+There are many online resources that can help new freelance writers get started, such as Freelance Writer's Den and makealivingwriting.com.

 Nursing careers are highly desirable because an RN credential is flexible and in high demand in and out of the healthcare ecosystem.
 If you decide to set your scrubs aside—if only for a while—keep your nursing license current.
 That way, you can quickly pivot if you decide you want to go back to the bedside.